 - 1. This report summarises performance at area committee level, with a broader acknowledgement of city level performance. - 2.
 The rising child population in Leeds is a key challenge with regards places at schools.
-This is already a known issue in primary schools, and is becoming increasingly evident in secondary schools. - 3.
-There are six per cent more children looked after in the Inner North East in June 2013 than June 2012, counter to the citywide reduction of five per cent.
-Attendance in both primary and secondary schools declined in 2012/13 compared to 2011/12.
-Eighty-eight per cent of primary schools, and 75 per cent of secondary schools, are rated as good or better by Ofsted.
+This is already a known issue - 3.
+Twenty-nine per cent of children looked after come from the Inner East area committee, the highest percentage for all area committees.
+Twelve per cent fewer referrals came from the Inner East area in the first three months of 2012/13 compared to the first three months of 2011/12. - 4.
+Secondary school persistent absence has reduced by four per cent, although primary school persistent absence rose by 16 per cent.
+One secondary school in the area (E-ACT Leeds East Academy) is now rated as inadequate by Ofsted.